swcarpentry/make-novice/episodes/04-dependencies.md

 >
 > `.txt` files are input files and have no dependencies.
 To make these
 > depend on `wordcount.py` would introduce a [false
-> dependency](reference.html#false-dependency).
+> dependency]({{ site.root }}/reference/#false-dependency).
 {: .callout}

 Intuitively, we should also add `wordcount.py` as dependency for `results.txt`, as the final table should be rebuilt as we remake the `.dat` files.
 However, it turns out we don't have to!
 Let's see what happens to `results.txt` when we update `wordcount.py`:

 ~~~
 $ touch wordcount.py